barneygale/pathlib-abc/docs/api.rst

 .. method:: PathBase.is_fifo()
 .. method:: PathBase.is_block_device()
 .. method:: PathBase.is_char_device()
-.. method:: PathBase.samefile(other_path)

    The default implementations of these methods call :meth:`stat`.

 .. method:: PathBase.is_junction()

    Returns ``True`` if the path points to a junction.

    The default implementation of this method returns ``False`` rather than raising :exc:`UnsupportedOperation`, because junctions are almost never available in virtual filesystems.

 Reading and writing files